jazz-code/Front-End/README.md

 Already have an account?
 Log in to continue.

 # Framework
-We are currently using React that is styled with Semantic UI.
+We are currently using React Create App that is styled with Semantic UI.

 # Target Audience
 Our target audience anyone at any age who knows their celebrities.